Tracardi/tracardi-api/manual/en/docs/getting_started/code_definitions.md

 In order to understand how Tracardi CPD works you will need to learn the following definitions.

-##Source
+##Resource

-In order to kick start your new project with Tracardi you must create a new source.
-That source will give you an identifier which when attached to your track calls will start collecting data about your users.
-There are two types of sources.
-The source that can emit events, e.g. web page.
-This type of source sends data to tracardi every time something happens.
+In order to kick start your new project with Tracardi you must create a new resource.
+That resource will give you an identifier which when attached to your track calls will start collecting data about your users.
+There are three types of resources.
+The resource that can emit events, e.g. web page.
+This type of resource sends data to tracardi every time something happens.
 Other examples are SMS gateway, received email, payload from kafka queue.

-The second type of source is the source that stores data, e.g. database.
-You have to query that source for data.
+The second type of resource is the resource that stores data, e.g. database.
+You have to query that resource for data.
 It does not send data when something changed.

-Tracardi can access both types of sources.
-For example, someone visits your page (first source) tracardi receives an event with profile id then it queries the MySql database for additional data about the user (second source).
+Tracardi can access both types of resources.
+For example, someone visits your page (first resource) tracardi receives an event with profile id then it queries the MySql database for additional data about the user (second resource).

-Some sources may require user consent to collect data from this source.
+Some resources may require user consent to collect data from this resource.
 A web page requires consent from the user to collect and store his or her data.

 ##Session

 Session - an object that remembers the details of the connection with the client on the server for some time.
 A characteristic feature of the session is that the data assigned to it are usually temporary, volatile.

 ##Event

 Events represent something that is happening at a specific time (they are timestamped).
 They can be used to track visitor behaviour.
 Examples of events may include a click on a link on a web page, a login, a form submission, a page view or any other action that needs to be tracked, e.g. purchase order.
 Events can pass additional data such as user name, purchased item, viewed page, etc.

 Web page events are raised when a javascript executes on a selected page.
 As a tracker is inserted on every page it can emit an event.
 Events and their types are configured by you.
 Also, you configure what data has to be sent with every event.